niuers/Learning-From-Data-A-Short-Course/feature_engineering.md

 ```

 #### The ratio level

-Now we have a notion of true zero which gives us the ability to multiply and divide values.
-It allows ratio statement.
+* Now we have a notion of true zero which gives us the ability to multiply and divide values.
+It allows ratio statement. e.g. Degrees Kelvin has a 0 point (absolute 0, no Degree Kelvin below 0) and the steps in both these scales have the same degree of magnitude.

 1. Bar chart
 ```
 fig = plt.figure(figsize=(15,5))